 - And more.

-It takes a couple of years to do scorecarding well, so if you’re just starting out, give yourself time and start with simplicity.
-The scorecard is more helpful as you compare year to year, and it takes time to gather accurate numbers.
-When you’re doing it well, every number has a list behind it (see Step 3).
+It takes a couple of years to master scorecarding, so if you’re just starting, give yourself time and begin with simplicity.
+The scorecard is more helpful when comparing year to year, and it takes time to gather accurate numbers.
+When you’re doing it well, every number has a corresponding list (see Step 3).
 While the number itself is insightful, the list will drive your decisions.
-No matter what degree you’re implementing the scorecard, start here for your yearly planning.
+Regardless of the degree to which you’re implementing the scorecard, start here for your yearly planning.
 Know your numbers and let the numbers help frame your message.

 Step 2: Update Your Message

-Most organizations, when they work on planning, jump straight to the projects they want to accomplish during the year.
-Projects are great and can certainly attract individuals specifically passionate about a particular endeavor.
+Most organizations, when planning, jump straight to the projects they want to accomplish during the year.
+Projects are great and can certainly attract individuals who are specifically passionate about a particular endeavor.
 But a new awning, building, or staff member doesn’t grow a healthy, giving community that’s committed to fueling the future of your organization’s long-term vision.

-Instead of honing in on specific projects, start by compiling the major components of your organization’s development in summary form, including:
+Instead of honing in on specific projects, start by compiling the significant components of your organization’s development in summary form, including:

 - Your vision and profile (a picture of your vision or a story)